• 7 Posts

 I’ve been at too many companies where an off-hours alert wakes up a developer in the middle of the night and the next day the consensus is “that’s not good, but we’ll have to fix the underlying issue after we finish implementing the new UI the design team is excited about”.
 It’s not right for a developer to get woken up in the middle of the night, and then the company puts fixing that on the backburner.

 I’ll say it again.
 It’s about aligning incentives.
 When things that are painful for the worker are also painful for the company, that is alignment.
-Unfortunately, most companies have the opposite of alignment, if a developer gets woken in the middle of the night the end result for the company is that they got some additional free labor; pain for the worker, reward for the company, that’s wrong.
+Unfortunately, most companies have the opposite of alignment, if a developer gets woken in the middle of the night the end result for the company is that they got some additional free labor, that’s pain for the worker, reward for the company; that’s wrong.

 • When I think of a tech worker union my thoughts first go to standardizing everyone’s pay and limiting what I can earn myself.
 I’ve probably fallen to anti-union propaganda.